sometimesb/Project-Landing-Page/README.md

 # 🌐 Project Landing Page
-A project for freeCodeCamp to illustrate using HTML and CSS to create a technical documentation page.
+A project for freeCodeCamp to illustrate using HTML and CSS to create a project landing page.

 ## 🔧 Technologies Used
 Super simple project.
 I just used the following: